Never Enough

 We have many sorrows which we cannot cry

-We are still in darkness though we can't see why
+if we’re still in darkness well we can't see why.

 He said he's tired of ya